LeandroHaraoka/design-patterns/CreationalPatterns/Builder/BuilderFundamentals.md

 https://refactoring.guru/design-patterns/builder/csharp/example

 Pluralsight Course: *Tactical Design Patterns in .NET: Creating Objects - Returning to Concrete Classes with the Builder Pattern*.
 By Zoran Horvat.

+Udemy Course: *Design Patterns in C# and .NET - Fluent Builder Inheritance with Recursive Generics*.
+By Dmitri Nesteruk.